Privacy Auditing Synthetic Data Release through Local Likelihood Attacks: Generative Likelihood Ratio Attack

-\paragraph{Choice of Decision Threshold} While Section \ref{subsec:genlra} details the derivation of a scoring function $f(x^*)$, \eqref{eq:membership_prediction} still requires a decision threshold $\gamma$.
-Intuitively for Gen-LRA, the decision threshold $\gamma$ can be any chosen threshold but $\hat{\mathcal{I}}(S, R, x^\star)>1$ implies some degree of local overfitting to $x^*$.
+\paragraph{Decision threshold} The membership prediction rule~\eqref{eq:membership_prediction} requires a decision threshold $\gamma$.
+In principle $\gamma$ is tunable for a specific application, but $\hat{\mathcal{I}}(x^\star; R, S) > 0$ implies some degree of local overfitting to $x^\star$ and serves as a natural threshold.